 We are now accepting submissions for considerations for Rockin Route 66.
 Please send us a press release, youtube link(s), and three MP3’s to firstname.lastname@example.org

-We will be listing all acts here as they are booked for the upcoming Rockin Route 66 festival, next June, 2020.
+We will be listing all acts here as they are booked for the upcoming Rockin Route 66 festival.
 We will be featuring artists from around the globe highlighting genres heard on Route 66 for decades including: Blues, Swing, Ska, and good old Rock n Roll.
 We are excited of who we have already spoken with, as we are working hard to bring a diverse line-up to Rockin Route 66 for years to come!

-We will be featuring acts at various locations on Route 66 throughout Tucumcari during the festival.
-Make sure you check out the schedule, and also during the festival, pick-up a copy of Grease Inc., where we will have the official Rockin Route 66 program, area map, and sponsors listed.
+Entertainment and acts will perform at various locations on Route 66 throughout Tucumcari during the festival.
+Make sure you check out the schedule, and also during the festival, pick-up a copy of Grease Inc., where we will have the official Rockin’ Route 66 program, area map, and sponsors listed.

 *We will respectfully will decline any tribute bands at this time.
 We are looking for original music and bands.
 We clearly understand there are era songs that are covered or “remade” to the style of an act.
 We are not looking at cover bands or tribute bands of any kind for this particular festival.
 Thank you in advance for any interest and understanding.

 HEADCAT 13 Headline Rockin’ Route 66, June 2020 Festival, Tucumcari, New Mexico